Marvellous & Mine

-"Marvellous & Mine" is a song recorded by British singer Lisa Stansfield for her 1993 album, So Natural.
-It was released as the fourth and Japanese only single on 21 July 1994.
+"Marvellous & Mine" is a song recorded by British singer-songwriter and actress Lisa Stansfield for her third album, So Natural (1993).
+It was released as the fourth and Japanese only single on 21 July 1994 by Arista Records.
 The song was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney.
 The single was issued just before Stansfield's tour in Japan in September 1994.

 The CD single included Sure Is Pure 12" Mix and Edited Master Mix of "Marvellous & Mine."
 It also featured previously released remixes of "So Natural" and "Little Bit of Heaven."
 The remix of "Marvellous & Mine" was also included on the "Dream Away" 1994 single and the 2014 deluxe 2CD + DVD re-release of So Natural (also on The Collection 1989–2003).

 Critical reception

-The song received positive reviews from music critics.
-Quentin Harrison from Albumism described the song as "luxurious" and "comprised [sic] evocative strings, brass and bass rhythms".
-AllMusic editor William Cooper noted it as a "sunny, up-tempo number" in his review of So Natural.
-Pop Rescue called it "a grower", adding that the song "starts with a funky bassline".
+In a retrospective review, Quentin Harrison from Albumism described the song as "luxurious" and "comprised [sic] evocative strings, brass and bass rhythms".
+AllMusic editor William Cooper named it a "sunny, up-tempo number" in his review of So Natural.
+Pop Rescue called it "a grower" that "starts with a funky bassline".
+Upon the release, Clark Collis from Select described it as "slinky" and considered it "being [a] prime contender for maximum K-Mart rotation".